adam-kosinski/Birds/miscellaneous/brainstorm.md

 TODO

-Error - Species counts don't fetch properly for genus, family, etc rank (species are returned within requested genus) What happens if iNaturalist doesn't have data for similar species?
+Error - counts not being fetched correctly for genus or subspecies Error - Similar species can't be fetched for rank family and above

+- fix by not requiring (and not fetching) iNaturalist initializations for these

+Allow groups to be configured
-Sidescrolling in location search results list
+It's possible for a group to be created with one species it seems (see turtle preset) Sidescrolling in location search results list

 ---